 We expect ongoing Brexit-related volatility to provide trading opportunities, but from a longer-term perspective we believe gilts are still rich compared to other markets.

 We have moved to a neutral stance as we have taken profits following the fall in yields.
 We await better levels to re-establish positions.

 The open-ended policy of yield curve control from the Bank of Japan will continue to put a ceiling on Japanese government bond yields in the medium term.

 US inflation linked

 We remain positive on US break-evens, which offer value against rising wages/inflation.

 Emerging markets local

-Despite a more stable outlook, we expect only expect short dated bonds to perform.
+Despite a stable outlook, we expect future returns to be driven only by short dated bonds.